h2oai/h2o-3/h2o-docs/src/product/data-science/naive-bayes.rst

          No  0.91543624 0.08456376
          Yes 0.51617440 0.48382560

 When the predictor is numeric, Naïve Bayes assumes it is sampled from a Gaussian distribution given the class of the response.
 The first column contains the mean and the second column contains the standard deviation of the distribution.

 By default, the following output displays:

--  Output (model category, model summary, scoring history, training metrics, validation metrics)
+-  Output, including model category, model summary, scoring history, training metrics, and validation metrics
 -  Y-Levels (levels of the response column)
+-  A Priori response probabilities
 -  P-conditionals

 FAQ